chenhaiteng/Package2Pods/README.md

 1. Create and write SPM package
 2. Push the package to remote repo and release it by assign a tag.
-3. In the root of the package(which should contains a Package.Swift file), execute pcakge-to-pods to create ${Package Name}.podspec
+3. In the root of the package(which should contains a Package.Swift file), execute packge-to-pods to create ${Package Name}.podspec
 4. Open the ${Package Name}.podspec, check and update `s.summary`, `s.description`, `s.homepage`, and `s.license` if necessary.
 5. Execute `pod lib lint` to check if there is any error need to be fixed. (normally, it might need update the dependency name to related pod)
 6. If every thing is ok, run `pod trunk register ${user_email}` and `pod trunk push` to publish your pods.